catdarick/teltail/README.md

 of the output.
 When the command finishes, it edits the live message with the final status and sends a separate summary message.

+It's particularly useful for monitoring long-running tasks like model training, data processing, builds, or any other processes where you want to track progress remotely without staying connected to your terminal.

 ## Installation

 You can install `teltail` either globally for your user or in a project-local